Concerta: Frequently Asked ADHD Medication Questions

 What is Concerta?

-Concerta is a new medication for ADHD.
+Concerta is a popular medication used to treat attention deficit disorder (ADHD or ADD).
 It is a central nervous system stimulant and contains methylphenidate, the same medication ingredient found in Ritalin.
-It comes in 18mg, 36mg and 54mg tablets and is intended to be taken once a day.
+It comes in 18mg, 27mg, 36mg and 54mg tablets and is intended to be taken once a day.

 What’s the difference between Concerta and Ritalin?

-The real difference is in the method of delivery.
+These stimulant ADHD medications differ in their method of delivery.
 Concerta is designed to be effective in the body for 12 hours.
-Ritalin has an effective period of from 4-6 hours.
+Ritalin has an effective period of 4 to 6 hours.
 The longer-lasting Concerta is intended to eliminate the need to take medication during the school day.
-It is important to remember that the only thing new about Concerta is the sustained delivery system.
-The medication – methylphenidate – has been in use for 45 years in Ritalin.
+It is important to remember that the only thing different is the sustained delivery system.
+The medication — methylphenidate — has been in use since the mid 1950s to treat Ritalin.

-Concerta has been FDA approved for use in children age 6-years and older.
+Concerta is FDA approved for use in children age 6 years and older.
 This medication has not been approved for use in children younger than 6 years of age.
 (Even if it had been approved for younger children, they would probably have a hard time swallowing the tablet.)

 Prices will vary depending on your pharmacy.
 One reader reported paying $70 for 30 pills (the 18 mg dose pill) and $73 for the 36 mg size.
-Another reader, from a different city, purchased the same 30 tablets of 36mg concerta for $54.72.
+Another reader, from a different city, purchased the same 30 tablets of 36 mg Concerta for $54.72.
 Unlike some medications, a Concerta tablet is not scored and cannot be broken into two doses.
 The tablet must be swallowed whole for the medication to work as intended.
-Concerta should only be used in patients who are able to swallow the tablet whole
+It should only be used in patients who are able to swallow the tablet whole.

-The following conditions should be discouraged from using this medication:
+People with the following conditions should be discouraged from using Concerta: